-Regular all-hands meetings are incredibly important for organizations that want to make sure their teams align, as well as for creating a positive company culture.
+Organizations that want to make sure their teams align know that regular all-hands meetings are important for creating a positive company culture.

 By the end, you’ll learn:

 - How to host a great all-hands meeting